unproductive-labs/isekai-world-state/world.md

 ## Active Locations
 - **shadowwood_forest**: A dark forest with mysterious candles and confused merchants
+- **starlight_grove**: A hidden sanctuary with cosmic powers and a newly awakened spectral mage
 - **crystal_city**: A gleaming metropolis with news boards and gossip
 - **the_void**: Where bad decisions send you (temporarily)